Sleep and Immunity: How Better Sleep Leads to Improved Immune Defense

 One mechanism for the impact of sleep on immunity is via the potential of sleep to improve the functioning of T cells, which are an important part of the immune system.
 Another way sleep impacts immunity is because sleep is the time when the body produces cytokines, a protein which targets infection and inflammation.
 Therefore, insufficient sleep equates to the production of fewer protective cytokines.

 Insufficient sleep — anything less than seven hours per night for adults is, unfortunately, common in our modern world.
-Many people struggle to fall asleep, stay asleep, or to get quality sleep.
-In addition to immune system suppression, chronically poor sleep can contribute to diseases such as cardiovascular disease, obesity, type II diabetes, and depression.
+Many people struggle with healthy sleep cycles.
+As a result, people can experience immune system suppression.

 Fortunately, there's a lot that can be done to naturally support healthy sleep cycles.
 For better sleep and a well functioning immune system, try the following tips:

 Practice Good Sleep Hygiene Throughout the Day